-Construction access gates are planned to be stationed at each end the Pelzant and George encroachment to facilitate deliveries.
+Construction access gates are planned to be stationed at each end the encroachment to facilitate deliveries.
 Gates are to swing into site, remain closed when not in use and locked after hours.
-The encroachment is planned to have four (4) gates.
+Gates are anticipated to be aligned to allow for traffic flow through the encroachment in line with street traffic on Pleasant.